missionmike/wordpress-simple-share/readme.txt

 == Description ==

-**This is a new project**, please kindly report any issues or conflicts to the author.
+Please kindly report any issues or conflicts to the author, or open a new thread.

-This plugin was created to be able to quickly add a sharebar for social media sharing, with minimal options and no 3rd-party resources (helps limit http requests and resource usage)
+This plugin was created to be able to quickly add a sharebar for social media sharing, with minimal options and no 3rd-party resources (helps limit http requests and resource usage).

 DT's Simple Share does **not** allow you to change any meta titles, keywords, open graph data, etc. It only provides a generally-configurable sharebar of social media platforms for users to quickly share URLs from blog posts or pages.